yohanvalencia/lakekeeper/docs/docs/authentication.md

     - **Name**: choose any, for this example we choose `Lakekeeper-UI`
     - **Redirect URI**: Add the URL where the Lakekeeper UI is reachable for the user suffixed by `/callback`.
 E.g.: `http://localhost:8181/ui/callback`.
 If asked, select type "Single Page Application (SPA)".
 1. In the "Overview" page of the "App Registration" note down the `Application (client) ID`.
 Also note the `Directory (tenant) ID`.
+1. Finally we recommend to set a policy for tokens to expire in 12 hours instead of the default ~1 hour.
+Please follow the [Microsoft Tutorial](https://learn.microsoft.com/en-us/entra/identity-platform/configure-token-lifetimes#create-a-policy-and-assign-it-to-an-app) to assign a corresponding policy to the Application.
+(If you find a good way to do this via the UI, please let us know so that we can update this documentation page!)

 #### App 2: Lakekeeper Application